BrianSpencer23/brianspencer23/README.md

  <h1>Today I will break down the process of installing and working with OSTicket through a Virtual Machine using Windows 10

-Here is a step By Step Process To Access OSticket<h1>
+Here is a step By Step Process to Access OSticket<h1>

 1. Make A Virtual Machine in Azure ![image](https://github.com/BrianSpencer23/brianspencer23/assets/139722626/0c944ae8-d78c-4f05-b383-c95d5b94ed38)
 2. Select Windows 10